-- Does the website loads on a browser?
+- Check if the website loads on a browser.

-- Do the elements (such as buttons, forms, menu) visible?
+- Check if the elements (such as buttons, forms, and menus) are visible.

-- Do the elements clickable on a page?
+- Check if the elements clickable on a page.

-- Does the content of the page visible on all devices?
+- Check if the content of the page is visible on all devices.

-- Does the webpage require a specific browser version?
+- Check if the webpage requires a specific browser version.

-- Does the webpage take a longer time to load on the browser?
+- Check if the webpage takes a longer time to load on the browser.

 Your test should include a mobile browser.
-Each mobile platform has a different type of browsers to test in such as Chrome, Safari, UCBrowser, Tea Shark, etc.
+Each mobile platform has a different type of browser to test, such as Chrome, Safari, UCBrowser, Tea Shark, etc.

-Depending on how you wish to test, you’d be categorizing the mobile app or the performance of the website on a specific device platform.
-You have a platform such as Linux, Windows, Mac, Android, and a few others.
+Depending on how you wish to test, you’d be categorizing the mobile app or the website’s performance on a specific device platform.
+You have a platform such as Linux, Windows, Mac, Android, and others.
 Your test scope depends on the device platform that clients wish to target.

-- Does this website or app open on a tablet?
+- Check if this website or app opens on a tablet.

-- Does this website open on a smartphone?
+- Check if this website opens on a smartphone.

-- Does this website respond to the specific resolution?
+- Check if this website responds to the specific resolution.

-- Does this website open on the Windows platform?
+- Check if this website opens on the Windows platform.

-- Does this website open on Apple iOS?
+- Check if this website opens on Apple iOS.